Tiger Inn: Other American collegiate sports

+TI alumni Yasser El Halaby (squash), Jesse Hubbard (lacrosse), Cosmo Iacavazzi (football), and Theresa Sherry (lacrosse and soccer) are listed as among the greatest athletes in Princeton University history by the Daily Princetonian or Princeton Alumni Weekly.
+Jon Hess, Jesse Hubbard, and Chris Massey formed what many people believe to be the greatest attack unit ever in men's college lacrosse, winning three consecutive NCAA Championships.

+Tiger Inn has also fielded teams that won several intramural sports championships.

 Notable community contributions

 Academia

-Tiger Inn's sole winner of a Nobel Prize, thus far, is economist Michael Spence, the winner of the 2001 Nobel Prize in Economics together with George Akerlof and Joseph Stiglitz.
-During his illustrious career Spence has served as dean of the Stanford Graduate School of Business and is presently chairman of the Commission for Growth and Development.
+Michael Spence won the 2001 Nobel Prize in Economics together with George Akerlof and Joseph Stiglitz.
+Spence has served as dean of the Stanford Graduate School of Business and as chairman of the Commission for Growth and Development.
+In addition to Spence, Tiger Inn has produced well over 100 members of Phi Beta Kappa.
+Its members have earned at least three Rhodes and two Marshall Scholarships.

-Princeton University's School of Architecture was founded in 1919 through the efforts of Tiger Inn Charter Member Howard Clark Butler and his fellow faculty members.
+The Princeton University School of Architecture was founded in 1919 through the efforts of Tiger Inn charter member Howard Clark Butler and his fellow faculty members.
 He became the School of Architecture's director in 1920.
-Professor Butler was only the second Princeton Professor to offer a course related to architecture, following the precedent set by Princeton Professor Marquand.
+Professor Butler was only the second Princeton professor to offer a course related to architecture, following professor Alan Marquand.

-In addition to Spence, Tiger Inn has produced well over 100 members of Phi Beta Kappa.
-Its members have earned at least three Rhodes, and two Marshall, Scholarships.
-TI members serve as research scientists at the Bell Labs and NASA and in the research or "Think Tank" roles of such commercial organizations as international financial institutions and the BIG 4 accounting firms, among other organizations.

 Tiger Inn alumni have served many universities, including Princeton, as faculty members and as non-faculty instructors and administrators.
-Spence has served Harvard University, New York University and Stanford University.
-Butler served Princeton as did noted philologist W K. Prentice.
-Chauncey Loomis was a Dartmouth professor, and from there, led 5 Arctic expeditions.
-James Harland was a professor of classics at University of North Carolina, Chapel Hill.
-John Fine joined the Princeton faculty in 1940 from Yale as a professor of Classics and retired in 1972.
-Richard H Williams is a professor of history at Southern Methodist University.
-Samuel Armistead is a professor of Spanish language and literature at UC Davis.

-Sean Smith is a professor of computer science at Dartmouth.
-Joseph Haid is a professor at Wisconsin Polytechnique Institute.
+These alumni include philologist W. K. Prentice and classicist John Fine on the faculty of Princeton; Chauncey Loomis, a Dartmouth College professor who led five Arctic expeditions; James Harland, a professor of classics at the University of North Carolina at Chapel Hill; Richard H. Williams, a professor of history at Southern Methodist University; Samuel Armistead, a professor of Spanish language and literature at the University of California, Davis; and Sean Smith, a professor of computer science at Dartmouth.